Average Size Woman, Average Size Diaphragm?

 How Do I Find Out What Size I Need?

-They will use a fitting kit with sample size diaphragms to ascertain which diaphragm will be the most effective and secure choice for you.
-Quite literally it’s trial and error, there’s no way for them to calculate your correct diaphragm size, so they just pop one in, see if it fits and then move to a the next size up or down accordingly until they see the perfect fit.
-Pretty similar to a visit to an optician.
-It doesn’t sound like cutting edge medicine, but it works.
+A trained doctor, gynecologist, midwife, or healthcare practitioner will measure you for size.
+They’ll use a fitting kit with sample-sized diaphragms to find the most effective and secure choice for you.
+It’s essentially a trial-and-error process.
+There’s no way to calculate your exact diaphragm size, so they’ll insert one, check if it fits, and then move to the next size up or down accordingly until they find the perfect fit.
+It’s quite similar to a visit to an optician.
+It may not sound like cutting-edge medicine, but it’s effective.

 How Is A Diaphragm Inserted?